aspose-cells/Aspose.Cells-API-References/english/go-cpp/Series/GetDropLines/_index.md

 ## GetDropLines function

-Returns a Line object that represents the drop lines for a series on the line chart or area chart.Applies only to line chart or area charts.
+Returns a Line object that represents the drop lines for a series on the line chart or area chart.Applies only to line charts or area charts.

 ```go